blockwork-eda/blockwork/docs/syntax/tools.md

 ```

 Working through this example:

+ * `@Tool.register()` - associates the tool description with Blockwork's internal
+   registry, allowing it to be used in a flow;

  * `class Verilator(Tool):` - extends from the `Tool` base class and defines the
    name associated with this definition (e.g. `Verilator`);